GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Educators, generals, dieticians, psychologists, and parents program.
-Armies, students, and some societies are programmed.
+> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
 >
-> ~ *Alan Perlis*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts